 Gross Combination Weight Rating (GCWR).
-The value specified by the manufacturer of the power unit, if the value is displayed on the Federal Motor Vehicle Safety Standard (FMVSS) certification label; or the sum of the gross vehicle weight ratings (GVWRs) or the gross vehicle weights (GVWs) of the power unit and the towed unit(s), or any combination thereof, that produces the highest value.

-(The underlined and italicized text above is for use by roadside enforcement only to determine whether the driver/vehicle is subject to CDL regulations.
+The value specified by the manufacturer as the loaded weight of a combination (articulated) vehicle.
+In the absence of a value specified by the manufacturer, GCWR will be determined by adding the GVWR of the power unit and the total weight of the towed unit and any load thereon. (the italicized text is for use by roadside enforcement only to determine whether the driver/vehicle is subject to CDL regulations.
 It is not used to determine whether a vehicle is representative for the purposes of Skills testing).